Never miss a circle! CLICK HERE to stay in the loop.

 Circling FAQs

 I’m so excited that you’d like to attend a circle!
-First time attendees must register for free circles prior to receiving my address (it’s a safety thing).
+First time attendees must register for circles prior to receiving my address (it’s a safety thing).
 Please click here to register.
 Thanks!

 It depends on the circle, although most follow a similar format.